0xsequence/sequence-unreal/README.md

    from EmailAuth.
 You are done Email Based Auth.

 [Social Signin based Authentication DESKTOP]
-1) To start SSO based authentication with desktop you'll want to ensure you have the Epic Games provided WebBrowser plugin enabled.
-WIP
+1) To start SSO based authentication with desktop you can either use your own implementation to get the necessary id_token or you can make use of Unreal's web browser plugin.

-2) With the web browser plugin enabled

-3) Once the id_token is parsed out from the redirect url.
-You can forward it to the UAuthenticator backend using [SocialLogin(const FString& IDTokenIn)], after which [AuthSuccess] will fire and You're done desktop based SSO!
+2) With whatever implementation you chose you can forward the colleted id_token to the UAuthenticator object with [SocialLogin(const FString& IDTokenIn)], after which [AuthSuccess] will fire and you're done desktop based SSO!

 [Social Signin based Authentication MOBILE]
 WIP